How to prepare for an aged care assessment

-In order to receive funding for aged care services, your loved one needs to be assessed by the Aged Care Assessment Team (ACAT) to determine their eligibility for a Home Care Package.
+In order to receive funding for aged care services, your loved one needs to be assessed by an aged care assessor to determine their eligibility for a government funding.

-Here we explain what an ACAT assessment is and how to prepare for the best possible outcome.
+Here we explain what an assessment is and how to prepare for the best possible outcome.

 Step 1: Find out if you’re eligible for an assessment